Credit Scores: Important for Approval, Rate, and Loan Options

 - Recent credit behavior matters as much as the score itself

 Lenders review the full credit report, not just the score.
 Late payments, collections, balances, and credit usage all factor into the underwriting decision.
+In many cases, the details inside the report explain more than the number itself.

 - Payment history and patterns